 When Mackie did not show up to pick up her son the next day, or the days after, her family reported her missing to the police.
 They began to call family and friends to see if anyone had seen her.
 It was not a common occurrence for her to spend the night away from her son, and she had no overnight supplies or a cell phone with her.
 The area the cabin was located in was also known to have no cell phone coverage.
 Despite several days of searching by police and community members, nothing was ever found.

 The two men Mackie was seen with that night told her sister Vivian that she had caught a ride with someone else.
 Police confiscated the truck she was in but no evidence was found to suspect foul play.
 Her previous partner was also questioned and even though he left town shortly after her disappearance, they cleared him as a suspect as he had an alibi.
-Victor had also been seen the morning of the accident walking into town around 10 am with his clothes wet up to his chest.
-This was considered odd as well as his arrival in town as the time was so close to the time of the accident.
+Victor, one of the men who Mackie had hung out with at the party, was spotted the same morning she went missing walking into town around 10 am with his clothes wet up to his chest.
+Witnesses found his appearance odd, in addition to the fact that he arrived in town so shortly after the accident occurred.

-Despite this and his record of multiple violent crimes, including one for sexual assault, both Victor and Keith were interviewed by police and passed polygraph tests.
+Despite this odd occurrence, and his record of multiple violent crimes, including one for sexual assault, Victor was interviewed by police and passed a polygraph test, so police ruled him out as a suspect.
+Keith, her younger cousin who she also spent the night with, was also interviewed by police and passed a polygraph test.
 Neither man has ever talked to Mackie’s family about the exact events of that night.
 Although police have looked into several people, it has been difficult to name anyone as a suspect because there is no crime scene.
 Mackie was 27 years old when she went missing, and her son was five years old.
 This case remains unsolved and her family is still searching for answers.

 If you have any information regarding this case please contact the Fort St James RCMP at 250-996-8269, case#: 2013-1757, or Crime Stoppers at 1-800-222-8477.